natefinch/noxp/content/players/choosing-a-class.md

 ## One Liners

-Here's the one line description of each, you'll find more detailed information below:
+Here's a one line description of each class, which may help you narrow down your decision.
+More complete descriptions are below.

 ### Core Classes

 These are the classes in the [Basic Rules](http://media.wizards.com/2016/downloads/DND/PlayerBasicRulesV03.pdf), and are the core around which the rest of the classes are built.
+These are the basic, classic, old school classes that have existed since D&D began.

 \* indicates classes that are particularly suited to new players.

 * Cleric - priest in armor with godly spells, can heal people
 * *Fighter - hits stuff with sword or bow, has some nifty maneuvers
-* *Rogue - sneaky thief, lightly armored
+* *Rogue - sneaky thief/swashbuckler, lightly armored
 * Wizard - spellcaster with wide variety of spells, especially damaging spells, and no armor

 ### Extended Classes

 These classes are only available in the Player's Handbook.

-* *Barbarian - fighter who wears less armor and can dish out more damage.
+* *Barbarian - lightly armored fighter that uses primal rage to deal a lot of damage
-* Bard - sings to cast spells, the "face" of the party
+* Bard - sings to cast spells, jack of all trades
-* Druid - nature and animal-loving spellcaster
+* Druid - nature-loving spellcaster that can shapechange into animals
 * *Monk - unarmored martial artist
-* Paladin - like a righteous, more fightery cleric with more armor and more melee focused
+* Paladin - a righteous, more combat-oriented cleric with fewer spells
-* Ranger - like a more fightery druid
+* Ranger - a lightly armored, skillful wilderness warrior
-* Sorcerer - like a wizard, but less variety of spells, but can manipulate them to cause different effects.
+* Sorcerer - like a wizard with less variety of spells, but can manipulate them to cause different effects.
-* Warlock - spellcaster devoted to an otherworldly power
+* Warlock - spellcaster devoted to an otherworldly power with unusual abilities

 Every class as different "subclasses" - these are minor variations to the classes to give you ways to make your Wizard mechanically different from someone